|The sun is reflecting on a glacier with King Penguins at the shore.|

 |An empty Zodiac boat ready to load to more passengers to take ashore.|

-This aspect alone was enough of a motivator to prompt us to book this expensive cruise and we’re glad we did.
-Fortunately, we both accept that this upscale type of cruising isn’t the norm for us and we’ll continue to be content on Royal Caribbean and Celebrity Cruise Lines many smaller ships.
+This aspect alone was enough motivator to prompt us to book this expensive cruise, and we’re glad we did.
+Fortunately, we both accept that this upscale type of cruising isn’t the norm for us, and we’ll continue to be content on Royal Caribbean and Celebrity Cruise Lines’ many smaller ships.

 |Example of the interior of local housing during the whaling days.|

 On all of our past 21 sailings, we’ve had an opportunity to visit many stunning ports of call and meet equally beautiful people, many of whom we continue to stay in touch, building lifelong relationships.

 Last night, after dinner, we headed to deck three lounge for another fine evening with our friends, dancing (not me so much), sipping beverages (I’m still not drinking wine due to the antibiotics I’m still taking for my knee).
 What a night!
 The captain and many other crew members joined in the wild dancing on the dance floor.

 |The Grytviken shop with various equipment on display outdoors.|